How to improve employee retention

 A consistent feedback process gives employees a clear understanding of their strengths and weaknesses, as well as how other colleagues and managers perceive them.

-Finally, it helps them gain insight into their behavior and uncover blind spots, which will enable them to develop, improve, and take control of their career path.
+Finally, it helps them gain insight into their behaviour and uncover blind spots, which will enable them to develop, improve, and take control of their career path.

 How regular feedback can be transformative shows the case of NLB Komercijalna Bank.
 They wanted to build a unique, joint culture based on open communication and feedback.
 With over 2,000 employees, organizing one-to-one meetings with each of them and collecting regular feedback was impossible.